6 Great Examples of Brands Content Marketing With Podcasts

 TEDTalks benefits by placing the brand in another app ecosystem — podcasts — and furthering its visibility, authoritative credibility and name recognition.

 If you want to present your company and its brand identity as a subject matter expert on a vital topic, a podcast may be the best way to do so.
 The overhead is low, publishing is quick and you can keep to your own schedule.
 Report on newly breaking stories in your industry daily, or take longer, deeper dives into related topics over several episodes.
 You can choose several paths here.

 McAfee’s “Hackable?” podcast is a prime example of cutting-edge podcastry done right.
 Cybersecurity isn’t just a trending topic these days — it’s a household concern as well as a political football and a civic issue of significant importance.
 McAfee is a household name in its own right, so to solidify their authoritative status in this field, they put together a podcast that combines humor and genuine entertainment value with a mission to bust dangerous myths surrounding the topic of hacking.
 The show informs listeners and makes them aware of cybercrime and how to keep themselves safe on the ‘net.

 This is a podcast for people who want to stay safe, but it’s also appealing for those who want to better understand how countermeasures work to stop digital crimes.

-With the right story, angle, know-how or guests, almost any brand can create a podcast that’s as much a destination as it is a piece of branded content.
+With the right story, angle, know-how or guests, almost any brand can increase brand awareness by creating a podcast that’s as much a destination as it is a piece of branded content.

 Inspired to start you own podcast?
 Check out our Podcasting 101 guide.